ray155093/azure-docs.zh-tw/articles/site-recovery/site-recovery-failback-azure-to-vmware-classic.md

 <properties
-   pageTitle="將 VMWare 虛擬機器和實體伺服器容錯回復至內部部署網站 | Microsoft Azure"
-   description="了解在將 VMware VM 和實體伺服器容錯移轉至 Azure 後，如何將其容錯回復到內部部署網站。"
-   services="site-recovery"
-   documentationCenter=""
-   authors="ruturaj"
+   pageTitle="Fail back VMware virtual machines and physical servers to the on-premises site | Microsoft Azure" description="Learn about failing back to the on-premises site after failover of VMware VMs and physical servers to Azure." services="site-recovery" documentationCenter="" authors="ruturaj"